-Many physicians support the use of laser devices for non-invasive cosmetic treatments due to current patient satisfaction of cosmetic results with the currently available devices.
-However, there is still a level of interest in expanding indications and marketing claims for legacy devices.
+Many physicians support the use of shockwave devices for non-invasive treatments due to current patient satisfaction with their results with the currently available devices.
+However, there is still a level of interest in expanding indications and marketing claims for shockwave devices.